SiriusBYT/Flashcord/README.md

 # This is Flashcord.
 ## The most advanced Discord Theme to date.
 ![](https://raw.githubusercontent.com/SiriusBYT/flashcord/main/FC-PREVIEW/FC-LMH.gif)
-## Flashcord is currently in Early Alpha.
-[Available for Replugged](https://replugged.dev/install?identifier=SiriusBYT/flashcord&source=github) Clients, BetterDiscord support will come later as it causes issue with certain things as it injects extra classes which somehow interfere with Flashcord.

 # Flashcord is all about Maximising your Chat Space.
 ![](https://raw.githubusercontent.com/SiriusBYT/flashcord/main/FC-PREVIEW/FC-DKM.gif)
 # While also being the pinacle of Customisable Eye Candy.
 ![](https://raw.githubusercontent.com/SiriusBYT/flashcord/main/FC-PREVIEW/FC-CBGR.gif)
+## Notice: Flashcord is still in very early Alpha.

 # ⬇️ Installing Flashcord Stable
 To install Flashcord, for Replugged Users, simply click [here](https://replugged.dev/install?identifier=SiriusBYT/flashcord&source=github).
 If you get a warning about Flashcord not being verified by the Replugged Team, ignore them and blame them or I don't know.
 Being "store" compliant takes time.
 Flashcord is pure CSS anyways, it cannot do anything to your computer.